Brighton Beach Melbourne; Things to do!

-Melbourne is an awesome place to visit in Australia.
+Melbourne is an awesome place to visit and is obviously very popular for Brighton Beach Australia.
 It has a cool culture and there’s plenty of things to do in Melbourne on your visit.
 It’s also a popular stop-off point with plenty of backpackers doing the Sydney to Melbourne trip.

 Let’s look what’s in this post for you;